modera/ModeraActivityLoggerBundle/README.md

 When `security/role` configuration property is provided then user must have this role in order to access all controller actions.
-If you need to add more fine-grained security role requirements then you need to use `security/actions` property, each key of this array corresponds to a controller actions name without "Action" suffix and its value is a security role name that user must have in order to invoke this action.
+If you need to add more fine-grained security role requirements then you need to use `security/actions` property, each key of this array corresponds to a controller actions name without "Action" suffix and its value is a security role name that user must have in order to invoke this action or a PHP callable that must be invoked to do security checks.